vechiato/vechiato.github.io/content/blog/20240305 Certified GitOps Associate (CGOA).md

 - Reconciliation Engines (ArgoCD, Flux, and alternatives)
 - Interoperability with Notifications, Observability, and Continuous Integration Tools

-You still can do [LFS169 Introduction to GitOps - free](https://training.linuxfoundation.org/training/introduction-to-gitops-lfs169/) still was introduced in 2023.
+You still can do [LFS169 Introduction to GitOps - free](https://training.linuxfoundation.org/training/introduction-to-gitops-lfs169/) It was introduced in 2023.